CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 * Not always accessible to people with disabilities.
 * Not easily shared on social media.

 For these reasons, PDFs shouldn’t be used for content that you want people to read online.
-If you have many PDFs, you should store them on a Document page (see HOW TO MAKE A DOCMENT PAGE)
 {{% /filter-item %}}

 {{% filter-item Periods and spaces %}}
-Do not separate acronyms with periods or blank spaces
+Do not separate acronyms with periods or blank spaces.

 Examples: GOP, NASA, OBE, GmbH

-Many periods and spaces that were traditionally required have now dropped out of usage
+Many periods and spaces that were traditionally required have now dropped out of usage.

 * **Example:** “PhD” is preferred to  “Ph.D.”